tresata/hackathon2016/README.md

 This will return all the fields for the first ten items in the 'ht_transactions' table.

-If you'd like to create a file from the command, you can use a create table command:
+If you'd like to create a file from the command line, you can use a create table command:

     hive> create table test row format delimited fields terminated by '|' stored as textfile as select * from default.ht_transactions limit 10;